Dimona Twist

-Dimona Twist is a 2016 Israeli documentary film, directed by Michal Aviad.
+Dimona Twist (Hebrew: דימונה טוויסט) is a 2016 Israeli documentary film, directed by Michal Aviad.

 Synopsis

-Seven women arrive to Israel from North Africa by ship in the 1950, and are sent directly to the desert "development town" of Dimona, which is in the early stages of being built.
+Seven women arrive to Israel from North Africa by ship in 1950, and are sent directly to the desert "development town" of Dimona, which is in the early stages of being built.
 The new immigrants were promised a "young, happening city", but instead found a sandy nowhere-land, without even running water.
 During the next 15 years, the women and girls deal with harsh feelings of separation from their homelands, exile to the geographic and cultural periphery, institutionalized racism and corruption, poverty, and disappointment with the ostensible "promised land".
 Nevertheless, the women refuse to give up on a life that includes meaning, and one of their creative outlets is dancing the twist.

 The film includes archive footage from the 1950s and 1960s, interviews with the women followed in the film, photographs from personal collections and a historical survey of the mass immigration of Mizrahim to Israel, and their experiences upon arrival.

 Production

 According to Aviad, archival material was difficult to find.
 Though there was a plethora of material on Kibbutzim (with a largely Ashkenazi population), when it came to Dimona and other development towns (with a largely Mizrahi population), she mostly found footage from image campaigns for overseas fundraising, which aimed to show how the young nation is building up the desert, and which often featured European Jews coming to the town to "civilize the primitives", and teach them to cook and sew.
 Says Aviad, "What could women from Eastern and Israeli war and austerity kitchens teach the women who came from North Africa's rich cuisine?
 And why did anyone who thought North Africans could not sew?"

 Aviad then decided to dismantle the stereotyped views of the women of the development town by allowing them an opportunity to tell their own stories: of immigration, deadly ringworm treatments, loves and losses, and getting together to dance.

 The film was produced by Lama Productions, with funding from the New Fund for Cinema and Television, Yes docu, Barbara Dobkin and Mifal Hapayis.
-Aviad dedicated the film to Ronit Alkabetz, who died that year, and with whom she had worked previously on the film Invisible.
+Aviad dedicated the film to Ronit Elkabetz, who died that year, and with whom she had worked previously on the film Invisible.